 Martin is an experienced pain management therapist who is working with Dr Scriven and Royal Primary Care for a 10 week period; Martin sees patients in a 20 minute appointment and suitable patients will be contacted initially by text message.

 Rapid pain elimination therapy is a safe and non invasive approach to the management of chronic pain.

 If you live with chronic pain (chronic back pain, arthritis or fibromyalgia for example) and are on any of the following medications: gabapentin, pregabalin, morphine patches or capusles you could well be eligible for a session with Martin.

 If you are eligible and have been approached please take advantage of the project and book an appointment with Martin.

-Improving your GP practice
+Improving your GP Practice - Online Access